 Museum presents Conversations with Contemporary Artists Series:

-The Cape Ann Museum is pleased to present an artist talk and slide presentation by printmaker Don Gorvett in the Folly Cove Auditorium on Saturday, April 25 at 3:00 p.m.
-This program marks the second year of the series Conversations with Contemporary Artists which highlights the current work of Cape Ann artists within a variety of media.
+The Cape Ann Museum is pleased to present an artist talk and slide presentation by photographer Anne Rearick in the Folly Cove Auditorium on Saturday, May 31 at 3:00 p.m.
+This program launches the Museum’s Conversations with Contemporary Artists Series which highlights the current work of Cape Ann artists within a variety of media.
 This program is free and open to the public.

 The Cape Ann Museum is located at 27 Pleasant Street in Gloucester.
 Hours are Tuesday through Saturday from 10:00 a.m. to 5:00 p.m., and Sundays from 1:00 p.m. to 4:00 p.m.
 The Museum is closed during the month of February, on Mondays, and on major holidays.
-Admission is $8.00 adults, $6.00 Cape Ann residents, seniors and students.
+Admission is $8.00 adults, $6.00 Cape Ann residents, students and seniors.
 Children under 12 and Museum members are free.
-The Museum is offering free admission on Saturdays from 10:00 a.m. to 12:00 p.m. through the end of May, 2009.
 The Museum is wheelchair accessible.
 For more information please call: (978) 283-0455.
-Additional information can be found online at www.capeannmuseum.org
+Additional information can be found online at www.capeannmuseum.org.